 I’ve been to Edinburgh twice.
 One time for 24-hours, after traveling to Copenhagen and Berlin with friends.
 The second time was for 72-hours, since I didn’t get to fully experience Edinburgh the first time.
 I wanted to share an Edinburgh travel guide based on my two times traveling to this beautiful city:

 - Royal Mile Market: A market that sells things such as: jewelry, wool clothing, books, pottery, and souvenirs.
 The market used to be a church, which is obvious when you see the building structure – specifically the windows.

 - Arthur’s Seat: An extinct volcano situated in Edinburgh’s city center.
 The mountain gives you an incredible view of the entire city of Edinburgh.
-It’s free to hike up the mountain, and it’s relatively easy to climb.
+It’s free to hike up the mountain and it’s relatively easy to climb.
 Anyone who knows me knows I am terrified of heights!
-The hike up and down wasn’t scary, so this is totally doable for anyone.
+The hike up and down wasn’t scary though, so it’s totally doable for anyone.
 However if you’re short, like I am, you might have a hard time walking up the steeper steps.
 You should also remember to dress appropriately.
-While you might get hot during the hike, it’ll get cold and windy once you make it up top.
-It takes about 2-3 hours to hike up Arthur’s seat – especially if you’re out of shape, like I am, so plan accordingly.
+While you might get hot during the trek, it’ll get cold and windy once you make it to the top.
+It takes about 2-3 hours to hike up Arthur’s seat – especially if you’re out of shape, like I am 😅, so plan accordingly.

 - Royal Mile: Provides souvenir shops, restaurants, street performers, bars and more.
-It’s great place to get a souvenir or even hold an owl!
+It’s a great place to not only get your souvenirs but also hold an owl 🦉!
 Holding an owl and getting pictures cost about £3.
 By the way, the owls name is Hazel and she’s very sassy.
 Literally my spirit animal.

 - Princes Street: This shopping center provides clothing stores that are a staple in the U.K. (e.g. Topshop, River Island, H&M).

 - Stramash: A live music pub, Stramash has different acts come on stage to perform.
-When the bar began closing, a girl came up to me and asked to dance in exchange for glitter.
-If you read my Berlin post, you’ll remember I went on a bar crawl and met the ‘unicorn lady’ who had glitter.
+While I was there, a girl came up to me and asked to dance in exchange for glitter.
+If you read my Berlin post, you’ll remember I went on a bar crawl and met the unicorn lady who had glitter.
 So I felt it was only right to keep up with this tradition of having glitter put on my face!

 - Ting Thai Caravan: A cheap Thai restaurant, not far from the University of Edinburgh or the Royal Mile.
 Their food is so good that I went both times when visiting Edinburgh.
-Ting Thai Caravan can get fairly crowded and had a pub vibe with loud music.
-Or, it can have a quiet and relaxing vibe – it really just depends on when you go.
-I’ve ordered the Tom Yam Gai and shared sweet potatoes fries, with this secret sauce, that are out of this world!
+It can get fairly crowded and have a pub vibe with loud music.
+Or, it can have a quiet and relaxing vibe.
+It really just depends on when you go.
+Both times I visited, I ordered the Tom Yam Gai and shared sweet potatoes fries, with their secret sauce.
+Their food is literally out of this world!

-- Yum Yum Kebab: A middle eastern restaurant; Yum Yum Kebab sells kebabs, falafels and french fries with the optional curry sauce and cheese on top.
+- Yum Yum Kebab: A middle eastern restaurant that sells kebabs, falafels and french fries with the optional curry sauce and cheese on top.
 The curry sauce was gone once we got there, so I settled for cheese and barbecue sauce on top.

 - Wings: A restaurant located off of the Royal Mile that serves wings.
 I’m sure the name gave it away.
-Wings has an assortment of dry rubs and sauces you can choose from; those dry rubs and sauces can be put on your wings, french fries or deep fried cheese!
-The menu is divided by different categories (e.g. BBQ, sweet, sizzler) and within each category there are different levels of heat the sauce/rub provides (ranging from 1-11) .
+Wings has an assortment of dry rubs and sauces you can choose from to put on your wings, fries or deep fried cheese!
+The menu is divided by different categories (e.g. BBQ, sweet, sizzler) and within each category there’s different levels of heat the sauce/rub provides (ranging from 1-11) .
 If you’re able to finish the level 11/suicide sauce, then you get a place on their “wall of flame”.
-Not only were the sauces I tried amazing, but the nostalgic atmosphere of Wings is also a plus!
-There are images of comic book figures and old films such as: Star Wars, Bad Boys, Power Rangers, etc.; There’s also Nintendo 64 systems on tables where you can play: 007 GoldenEye, Donkey Kong and more.
+Not only were the sauces I tried amazing, but the nostalgic atmosphere of Wings was also a plus!
+There’s images of comic book figures and old films such as: Star Wars, Bad Boys and Power Rangers.
+There’s also Nintendo 64 systems on tables where you can play: 007 GoldenEye, Donkey Kong and more.
 This restaurant is basically my childhood manifested!